Lord At Thy Birth

 One Advent – Two Narratives

-In contrast, Luke’s gospel reveals a different genealogy from Matthew’s by tracing the ancestry of Jesus all the way back to Adam in order to prove that Jesus is the Son of God.
+In contrast, Luke’s gospel reveals a different genealogy from Matthew’s by tracing the ancestry of Jesus back to Adam to prove that Jesus is the Son of God.
 (Luke 3:23-38) Luke set out to reveal that Jesus was born as one of us so that He could deliver us from the curse of sin.
 Instead of presenting Him in high kingly origins, Luke presents Jesus as coming into the earth through humanity’s line so that he could save us and bring us peace.
 (Luke 2:8-14)

 What This Means For Us Today